cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 I've no doubts that having high-quality EDA and convincing tables and figures was key to get those papers accepted.[^3]

 <aside class="quote">
-    <em>“EDA is essential for <a href="https://en.wikipedia.org/wiki/Reproducibility">reproducible science</a>, allowing other researchers to understand, replicate, and validate the findings.”</em>
+    <em>“EDA is essential for reproducible science, allowing other researchers to understand, replicate, and validate the findings.”</em>
 </aside>

 Later during my PhD, I switched to [empirical software engineering research](../blog/empirical-software-engineering-research-is-harder-than-you-think.html).